michuW93/microsoft_azure_fundamentals/README.md

 * Network and application - network security groups, firewalls and gateways
 * compute and data - os security, access control and encryption

+# Azure firewall
+There are two options: basic and standard.
+In standard option which is not free you can contact Azure DDoS experts during an attack, you can have post atack report and everything what is in basic option.